ssangx/NeuralRelighting/README.md

-Code release for our ECCV2020 paper "Single-Shot Neural Relighting and SVBRDFEstimation".
+Code release for our ECCV2020 paper "Single-Shot Neural Relighting and SVBRDF Estimation".

 **This page is still under-construction.
 The currently released codes are used for inference with our pre-trained models and captured images.**